HarveyHepburn/Aida/README.md

 ## Notice

 1. The .jar file will create a "logs" directory in its folder to store your file.
-2. You can commit and push your files to gitlab or github to store.
+2. You can commit and push your files to gitlab or github.

 ## Usage